jkomoros/card-web/README.md

 header, and in the manifest.
 If the string starts with 'The ' then the The will be rendered a lighter color in the header.

+### app_description

+The description of your application, for use in the meta tag.

 ### user_domain

 If this is set, then it allows you to apply special permissions for users whose